johnwcowan/pdp8x/arch.md

 the 0x0800 bit, and the 11 least significant bits of the IR, which are the 0x07FF bits.
 If the page bit is 0, then the 19 most significant bits of Y are set to 0, so that Y represents an address on page zero.
-If the page bit is 1, Y will represent an address on the current page, and no special action needs to be taken Finally, the 11 least significant bits of IR are shifted left by two bits, leaving 0 in the 2 least significant bits, and the resulting 13 bits are copied to the 13 least significant bits of Y.
+If the page bit is 1, Y will represent an address on the current page, and no special action needs to be taken.

+Finally, the 11 least significant bits of IR are saved and shifted left by two bits, and the resulting 13 bits are copied to the 13 least significant bits of Y.
 Note that at this point Y always points to a specific word.